bekk/db-scheduler-ui/README.md

 ## How it works

+db-scheduler-ui adds a library that have a frontend application to show all task in db-scheduler.
+The db-scheduler-ui backend is connected to the schedule-client so that it can fetch all executions.
+The tasks are then sorted and filtered in the backend before it is displayed in the frontend app.
+As the backend connects to scheduler-client it is possible to run, re-run and delete task form the database in the application.

 db-scheduler-ui is injected into your app with spring boot.
-Rest controllers providing DB-Scheduler tasks will be injected when you add db-scheduler-ui-starter as a dependency.
+Rest controllers providing db-scheduler tasks will be injected when you add db-scheduler-ui-starter as a dependency.
 The frontend is a built React app that can be reached by going to `<your-app-url>/db-scheduler`

-Db-scheduler-UI adds a library that have a frontend application to show all task in db-scheduler.
-The db-scheduler-ui backend is connected to the schedule-client.
-The backend fetches all executions, and they are sorted and filtered in the backend before it is displayed in the frontend app.
-As the backend connects to scheduler-client it is possible to run, re-run and delete task form the database in the application.

 ## Configuration